Medically reviewed by Amy Gorin, MS, RDN

 Swap out steak or pork for salmon or edamame.

 Not only does salmon boast heart-healthy omega-3 fatty acids, it also contains unsaturated fats.
-Three ounces of cooked farmed salmon has 10.5 grams of fat—and 7 grams of that is the poly- and monounsaturated fat variety.
+Three ounces of cooked salmon has 10.5 grams of fat—and 7 grams of that is the poly- and monounsaturated fat variety.
 Edamame is a great choice, as well, and provide almost 2 grams of polyunsaturated fat per ½ cup.

-Swap out baked goods for walnuts.
+Swap out baked goods for nuts.

 Plus, nuts are good for you in so many ways.
 They're a good source of fiber and are a small but mighty bite perfect for on-the-go snacking.
 How else can you use nuts?